zyddnys/manga-image-translator/README.md

 docker-compose -f demo/doc/docker-compose-web-with-gpu.yml up
 ```

-### Offline translation

-When using offline translation the model is downloaded at runtime into a cache within the container.
-This cache can be cleared when re-creating the container.
-In order to avoid this you can create a docker volume and mount it under `/root/.cache/huggingface/`.

 ### Building locally

 To build the docker image locally you can run (You will require make on your machine)